There are still lots of foods in season even in November. If you enjoy cooking in season, here are some foods to include in your menus.

-Cranberries are another wonder-food that’s harvested in mid-November.
+Cranberries are another wonder food that’s harvested in mid-November.
 Not only are they good for sauces and glazes, but they help kill bacteria.
 The makes them famously effective at preventing urinary tract infections.
-They can also be added into muffins and fruit pies.
+They can also be added to muffins and fruit pies.

 A favorite way to use leeks is to make a traditional Scottish Cock-a-Leekie soup.
 Use any boneless chicken pieces but thighs work best.